-Food Diary: My Daily Food Choices
+Food Diary | My Daily Food Choices

-(This is an example of the kind of things that a person starting out might record in their diary four weeks later)
+This is an example of the kind of things that a person starting out might record in their diary four weeks later.

 Time Description & Quantity Where Type of Hunger Binge?
-Feelings 9:00 Cereal, low fat yoghurt, apple kitchen ВН Enjoyed this 11:00 l slice toast and cottage cheese kitchen вн Wasn't that hu but wanted to with my meal j 13:00 Chicken salad.
-Pasta Dining room ВН I'm happy with food choices Nervous about to friend's in afternoon.
-It birthday.
-Ther so many sueet 16:00 Coffee.
+Feelings 9:30 Cereal, low fat yogurt, apple Kitchen ВН Enjoyed this 11:00 1 slice toast and cottage cheese Kitchen ВН Wasn't that hungry, but wanted to stay with my meal plan 13:00 Chicken salad.
+Pasta Dining room ВН I'm happy with my food choices so far.
+Nervous about going to friends in the afternoon.
+It's her birthday.
+There will be so many sweet things 16:00 Coffee.
 Piece of cheesecake.
-4 biscuits Friend's place mн This went ok. a bit quilty.
-B didn't lose co Will have some light for dinne 19:00 Grilled Fish.
+4 biscuits Friend's place МН This went ok.
+Feel a bit guilty.
+But I didn't lose control.
+Will have something light for dinner.
+19:00 Grilled Fish.
 2 small new potatoes.
-Salad.
-TV room ВН 22:00 Apple TV room Not a bad da Wish I could s thinking about all the time ex though I m un from the beha Finding discipl all so hard.
-So anxious I wor able to keep e
+Salad TV room ВН 22:00 Apple TV room Not a bad day.
+Wish I could stop thinking about food all the time though I'm unhooking from the behaviour.
+Finding discipline of it so hard.
+Still feel anxious i won't be able to keep it up.